 Exit Load, if any, prevailing on the date of enrolment of SIP/ STP shall be levied in the Scheme.

-Units issued on reinvestment of IDCW shall not be subject to exit load.
+Units issued on reinvestment of IDCWshall not be subject to exit load.
 The investor is requested to check the prevailing load structure of the Scheme before investing.

+For any change in load structure AMC will issue an addendum and display it on the website/Investor Service Centres.
 Any imposition or enhancement in the load shall be applicable on prospective investments only.